sendjainabhi/tanzu-validated-solutions/src/deployment-guides/tko-aws-airgap.md

 ## Overview of the Deployment Steps

-The main steps to deploy Tanzu for Kubernetes Operations on AWS EC2 are as follows.
+The main steps to deploy Tanzu Kubernetes Grid on AWS EC2 are as follows.
 Each step links to more detailed instructions.

 1. [Set up AWS Infrastructure](#aws-infra).
 2. [Create an Offline JumpBox](#offline-jumpbox).